U.N. agency toughens real-time tracking for planes after MH370

 The International Civil Aviation Organization’s governing council approved proposals for planes to carry tracking devices that can transmit their location at least once a minute in cases of distress.
-Plane operators will have to ensure their flight recorder data is recoverable, while the duration of cockpit voice recordings is being extended to 25 hours, ICAO said in a news release.
+Plane operators will have to ensure their flight recorder data is recoverable, while the duration of cockpit voice recordings is being extended from two to 25 hours, ICAO said.

 The requirements for the one-minute tracking and flight recorder data are performance-based, meaning individual airlines and plane-makers can choose the best option for them, from among existing and emerging technologies, ICAO said.